-What is the character saying?
+What do you think will happen at the end?
+How do you

-How do you think that character is feeling now?
+think that character is

+feeling now?

 Playing games at home...

 - Encourage your child to use their sounds and actions to find the sound they need when they are reading or writing at home. - Have fun with Fred talk pretend you are 'Fred'! - Play games such as 'I Spy' or 'Sound Detective'